igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/datastructure/queue/weave/Weave.md

 # Instructions
 Implement the `weave` function.
 Weave receives two queues as arguments and combines the contents of each into a new, third queue.
 The third queue should contain the content of the two queues.
 The function should handle queues of different lengths without inserting `null` into the new one.
 Take into consideration the fact that both queues may be of different length.
-Queue can only expose
+IntQueue can only expose
 `add`, `remove`, and `peek` methods to external clients.

 # Examples